 Chief Digital Officer (CDO): CDOs should read this report to gain better perspectives on the digital service suite of different providers, which, in turn, will enable better decision-making.
-The report also helps gain insights on provider capabilities, which will help them embark on a smooth and seamless journey to address their growing needs and gain a competitive advantage.
+This report also helps gain insights on provider capabilities, which will help them embark on a smooth and seamless journey to address their growing needs and gain a competitive advantage.

 Chief Technology Officer (CTO): CTOs and technology leaders should read this report to understand the paradigm shift and emerging trends witnessed in the banking industry.
-This will help increase revenues, provide better customer experience, optimize cost structure, and manage enterprise risk.
+This will help increase revenues, provide better customer experience, optimise cost structure, and manage enterprise risk.

-Chief Strategy and Operations Officer: Strategy and operations executives should read this report to understand the need for designing and investing in services that are technology- and customer-centric, as well as relevant provider capabilities in offering these solutions.
-The report also provides insights on better managing existing legacy systems and explores plausible strategies that can be adopted to minimize switching costs and implementation effort.
+Chief Strategy and Operations Officer: Strategy and operations executives should read this report to understand the need for designing and investing in services that are technology- and customer-centric, as well as the capabilities of providers that offer these solutions.
+The report also provides insights on better managing existing legacy systems and explores plausible strategies that can be adopted to minimise switching costs and implementation effort.

 Chief Experience Officer: Experience officers should read this report to better assess their banking environment for opportunities to implement solutions and services and improve customer experience.
-The report also provides analysis of provider capabilities and assessment of prevailing market dynamics to better strategize customer experience initiatives.
+The report also provides analysis of providers' capabilities, and assessment of prevailing market dynamics to better strategise customer experience initiatives.

-Project Leaders: Project leaders responsible for transformation and modernization of financial services across banks and other financial institutions should read this report to understand the differentiators among the leading IT service providers in the Nordics.
+Project Leaders: Project leaders responsible for transformation and modernization of financial services across banks and other financial institutions should read this report to understand the differentiators among the leading IT service providers in the U.K.